Azure-Samples/data-migration-sql/CLI/sql-server-to-sql-mi-blob.md

 - Start an online migration
 - Perform cutover for the online migration

 **Note 1**: The query parameter shown in this tutorial works with powershell only and not with cmd.
-If you are using cmd, please manually copy and paste the parameters mentioned.
+If you are using cmd, manually copy and paste the parameters mentioned.

 ## Prerequisites